Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 This company was founded by a group of enthusiastic AI students at UTeM in Malacca, Malaysia.
 They are passionate about AI software and products and hope to make AI more accessible to everyone around the globe.

 ## OUR MISSION
+Increasing visibility of local AI talents, solutions and industries in the global arena

 ## INNOVATION
+Increasing the speed and agility of technology development and procurement

 ## OUR TEAM
 **CHIEF EXECUTIVE OFFICER (CEO)**